-With so much coastline, and many small beach areas and coastal pools this is a haven for wading birds and further inland, for ground nesting birds too.
+With so much coastline, and many small beaches and coastal pools, this is a haven for wading birds and, further inland, for ground nesting birds too.
 From the beach, it’s not unusual to watch young seals playing in the surf, and even in the depths of winter, when the huge Atlantic waves roll in, I’ve seen large adult seals sitting out amongst the many skerries that litter this ancient, drowned coast.
 On one occasion, on the north of the peninsula we stood and watched a pod of whales, their tell-tale waterspouts rising up like small fountains from a lovely calm sea.

-In keeping with the rest of the country, food in west Iceland today has its roots in the past.
+In keeping with the rest of the country, food in West Iceland has its roots in the past.
 Life was tough for the first settlers as they arrived in the 9th century, and Iceland’s fantastic food culture retains important links to its historical methods and ingredients.
 Berry picking, geothermal production of sea salt and some of the most delicious shellfish all feature locally.
-Yet it’s the story of one of the most dreaded of Icelandic snacks that many visitors to the Snaefellsness will always associate with their visit.
+Yet it’s the story of one of the most dreaded of Icelandic snacks that many visitors to the Snaefellsness will always associate with their visit: fermented shark.

 Grábrók is a popular and doable climb but that doesn’t mean it’s crowded, especially if you avoid the middle of the day.
 The advantage is that there’s a really good set of steps and board walks to guide you up and to avoid unnecessary erosion of the loose scoria rock that forms these beautiful cones.
 Enjoy!